 Like the other Conjuring movies, The Conjuring 3 will be based on an actual supernatural case that Ed and Lorraine Warren investigated.
 The case that will be the basis for The Conjuring: The Devil Made Me Do It is known as the Arne Cheyenne Johnson case.
 The trial of Arne Cheyenne Johnson is a unique one in American history as it is the first time a defendant claimed innocence because of demonic possession.
 The famous line, “the devil made me do it,” actually comes from this case.

-The events actually began with young David Glatzel.
+The events for The Conjuring 3 actually began with young David Glatzel.
 The boy began seeing a menacing old man that threatened David and his family.
 This old man eventually became a demonic beast that began to target David.
 The young boy began experiencing night terrors and woke up with unexplained bruises and scratches on his body.

 After calling in the Warrens, David was subjected to a number of exorcisms before Arne Johnson, the fiance to David’s sister, Debbie, allowed the demonic entity inside of David to possess him instead.
 Several months later, Johnson murdered his landlord by repeatedly stabbing him with a pocket knife.
 At his trial for the murder, Johnson claimed that he was innocent because the demon inside him had committed the murder.